sktan/aws-chatbot-examples/README.md

 # Welcome to my AWS Chatbot Examples Repository

-In this repository, I will be providing working code samples used for my "Building witgh AWS Chatbot" blog series.
+In this repository, I will be providing working code samples used for my "Building with AWS Chatbot" blog series.

 This will include both infrastructure as code (CDK) and the lambda function code so that deployment is as simple as possible.